Porto, Portugal: A Full Guide to Portugal's Charming Second City

 Porto loves to party.
 In midsummer, you can catch the Festa de São João, the Festival of Saint John.
 A tradition dating back more than six centuries, it is the city’s most important celebration.
 Beginning in the afternoon of June 23, thousands of people flood the streets of both the city center and small neighborhoods to celebrate.

 Originally a tribute to John the Baptist, during the 19th century the populace introduced activities with roots in pagan courtship rituals.
 Festival-goers pelt each other with garlic flowers and soft plastic hammers, jump over flames, and eat boiled eggs and sardines (sardinhas) grilled on outdoor barbecues.
 Midnight brings a fireworks display and dancing continues into the wee hours of the morning.

 Cost of Living in Porto

 For all Porto’s natural and architectural beauty, fine food and wine, and pleasurable pastimes, it’s surprisingly affordable to live here.
-A cup of coffee in a café is a dollar or less, fresh fruit $1 per pound, and a three-course lunch for two including wine at a mid-range restaurant will cost you just $20.
-Senior discounts are offered in many museums and other sites of interest.
+A cup of coffee in a café is a dollar or less, fresh fruit $1 per pound, and a three-course lunch for two including wine at a mid-range restaurant will cost you just $30.
+Senior discounts are offered in many museums, trains and other points of interest.
 Here’s some useful monthly cost of living information, to help give you an idea of what you might expect to spend living in Porto: